Tropical Darwin has the best climate in Australia, most of the time!

-When is the best time to visit the Top-End?
-Located in the tropical north of Australia, Darwin is the capital city of the Northern Territory.
+When is the best time to visit tropical Darwin?
+Located in the far north of Australia, Darwin is the capital city of the Northern Territory.

 Affectionately known as the Top-End, Darwin is easily accessible from all major Australian cities and only a short flight to Bali and Singapore.